topher200/assertion-context/README.md

 - we download the log file and parse it for Python tracebacks. we save the tracebacks to ElasticSearch
 - we provide a Jinja templated site to show these tracebacks to our users

+= Parsing Papertrail logs

+We take the archived Papertrail logs in .tsv.gz format and unzip them.
+We search them for any errors.
+When an error is found, we go backwards in the logs to find the root cause (context) of the assertion, which includes the traceback and the log lines before the traceback.
+We do this by determining the instance ID of the machine that had the assertion and searching the logs for the lines on that machine previous to the offending line.

 = Getting it set up
 == Server installation instructions
 We run everything in Docker, but there's some things you need to set up on the